consulo/consulo-dev.github.io/docs/reference_guide/frameworks_and_external_apis/xml_dom_api.md

 It will ask you for a `DomFixedChildDescription` (one more thing from DOM reflection), a renderer and an editor — nothing else.
 So, the main things left to customize are the renderer and the editor.

-As for the renderer, there are two main choices: `DefaultTableCellRenderer`, and IntelliJ Platform's `BooleanTableCellRenderer`.
+As for the renderer, there are two main choices: `DefaultTableCellRenderer`, and Consulo's `BooleanTableCellRenderer`.
 Editors are more complicated, but they closely resemble simple DOM controls.

 `BooleanTableCellEditor`, `DefaultCellEditor(JTextField)`, `ComboTableCellEditor`, etc. `DomUIFactory.createCellEditor()` will create any of them automatically (including the editor for `PsiClass`), so that you won't need to think about which one to select every time.